 As a result of Wave, HRB now provides a good risk/reward profile.

-Amazon (NASDAQ:AMZN) Prime, along with all the other e-commerce services Jeff Bezos and company provide, take a toll on the environment.
 It’s estimated that Amazon emitted 19 million metric tons of carbon in 2017, the equivalent of five coal-fired power plants.

 There is no question, however, that consumers can save money and time using the company’s products and services.